cfw-guide/cemu.cfw.guide/docs/online-play.md

 1. When finished, go back to the Dumpling main menu
 1. Exit the Dumpling app

-## Copying the Online Files to Cemu
+## Copying the online files to Cemu

 1. Take your USB storage device or SD card out of your Wii U and connect it to your PC
 1. Copy `otp.bin` and `seeprom.bin` from the `/dumpling/Online Files` folder to your Cemu directory